-As a student visitor, you must leave the UK on or before the date that your immigration permission ends.
-Student visitors are not allowed to apply to switch into any other immigration category while still in the UK.
-If you wish to continue studying in the UK after your immigration permission as a student visitor has come to an end, you will need to return home and apply for entry clearance as a Tier 4 (General) student, or in another appropriate immigration category.
+As a short-term student, you must leave the UK on or before the date that your immigration permission ends.
+Short-term students are not allowed to apply to switch into any other immigration category while still in the UK.
+If you wish to continue studying in the UK after your immigration permission as a short-term student has come to an end, you will need to return home and apply for entry clearance as a Tier 4 student, or in another appropriate immigration category.

-As a student visitor, you cannot do any kind of work or work placement during your studies in the UK.
-If you want to be allowed to work in the UK during your studies, you will need to apply to enter the UK as a Tier 4 (General) student or in another appropriate immigration category instead.
-For information about which Tier 4 (General) students can work in the UK, see Working during your studies
+As a short-term student, you cannot do any kind of work, work placement or work experience during your studies in the UK.
+If you want to be allowed to work in the UK during your studies, you will need to apply to enter the UK as a Tier 4 student or in another appropriate immigration category instead.
+For information about which Tier 4 students can work in the UK, see Working during your studies

-For more information, see the menu topics on the left under the heading 'Student Visitor visa'.
+For more information, see the menu topics on the left under the heading 'Short-term student visa'.

 For information from the UK immigration authorities about short-term students, please read the Home Office information for applicants.
 You can also read the modernised guidance on short-term students that they give to their own staff.